Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Relaxation to Linear Programming

 Firstly, we tackle the problem of removing the saturation constraints.
-For this purpose, we define new decision variables $\phi \in \mathbb{R}^{K}$.
-Denote $\phi_{k}$ as the $k$-th element of $\phi$.
-Then, we use these decision variables $\phi_{k}$ to ``absorb'' the difference between $C_{k}^{+}$ and $C_{k}$.
-Thanks to the definition of these new decision variables $\phi_{k}$, the saturation constraints \eqref{eq:first_model} become linear constraints, that is
+For this purpose, we define new decision variables $\Phi \in \mathbb{R}^{K}$.
+Now, denote $\phi_{k}$ as the $k$-th element of $\Phi$.
+Then, these decision variables $\phi_{k}$ can be used to ``absorb'' the difference between $C_{k}^{+}$ and $C_{k}$.
+Thanks to the definition of these new decision variables $\phi_{k}$, the saturation constraints \eqref{eq:first_model} become linear constraints, i.e.

 That is, when the battery is full, $\phi_{k}$ takes a positive value corresponding to the amount of energy that cannot be stored.
 On the other hand, when the battery becomes empty, $\phi_{k}$ takes a negative value corresponding to the amount of energy that must be generated using the fuel cell to avoid a blackout.
-Thus, it is clear that the two terms below are associated with the cost of ``reverse power'' (or FiTs) and ``fuel cell'', respectively:
+Thus, it is clear that the two terms below are associated with the cost of ``reverse power'' (or FiT) and ``fuel cell'', respectively:

 Under the reasonable assumption that $\Pi_{G} \geq 0$ and $\Pi_{R} \geq -\Pi_{G}$, then $\Pi_{R} \max ( \phi_{k},0) + \Pi_{G} \max (- \phi_{k},0)$ is a convex function and thus we have the following equivalence